-Also, sorry but WTF was Boris doing ignoring to look at the photo of the 4 year old boy Jack being forced to sleep on the floor of the hospital and then taking the journalists phone and putting it in his pocket?
-He is a freak.
+Also, sorry but WTF was Boris doing refusing to look at the photo of the 4 year old boy Jack being forced to sleep on the floor of the hospital and then taking the journalists phone and putting it in his pocket?
+He’s a freak.
 Not fit to run the country and with zero compassion.

 In an attempt to stay interested, there is still one ear on the endless conversations about who not to vote for and how we don’t like anyone, so how should we vote tactically by holding our nose in the hope that it will all become clear on Friday 13th (lucky for some).
 But there is a real risk that it won’t become at all clear and “oven ready” as per BJ’s predictions.
 We could well be heading for further deadlock because the Tories won’t get the majority they need and we end up with a coalition government.
 Which means more voting in more referendums I suspect.

 As a result of all of this angst, I appear to be self medicating in wine, gin, anything frankly rather more than usual in an attempt to make it all go away.
 I’m going to start drinking straight vodka soon, out of the bottle, on the curb, any time soon.
 Although really we should all be attempting to stay warm, eat well, don’t get ill and be bright as buttons for Thursday 12th December.

 I must try harder to pace myself over the next 3 weeks because by drowning my sorrows, I have incurred some alcohol related injuries, which is alarming because the party season hasn’t even properly started yet.